juanpc2018/GTX-1050-Ti-Linux/README.md

 same happens with other OS like pearOS, i have other M.2 works flawless, but clean install does Not work. </br>

 .run installer needs to be [X] executable in properties. </br>
-creates /tropics folder </br>
+creates /Downloads/tropics folder </br>

 copy 1024x768_windowed.sh to 1920x1080_windowed.sh </br>
-edit 1920x1080_windowed.sh with Tea Kate or other text editor </br>
+edit 1920x1080_windowed.sh with Tea, Kate or similar text editor </br>
 replace 1024 with 1920, and 768 with 1080 & save. </br>

-with 3440x1440 WQHD monitors, Runnin the benchmark at 1920x1080 is better windowed. </br>
+3440x1440 WQHD monitors, benchmark at 1920x1080 windowed. </br>

 64-bit OS requires to [Enable 32-bit](https://gitlab.winehq.org/wine/wine/-/wikis/Debian-Ubuntu) architecture: </br>
 > sudo dpkg --add-architecture i386 </br>